40uf411/MNCB/docs/README.md

 """
-Hi!
-Documentation for the FastAPI Codebase Generator.
+Documentation for the Me Need Code-Base.
 """

-# FastAPI Codebase Generator
+# Me Need Code-Base

 A command-line tool to generate a FastAPI application with PostgreSQL, DragonFlyDB, and JWT OAuth2 authentication following onion architecture and domain-driven design principles.